Dougal121/Solar/ESP8266_Tracker/ThridCut/ReadMe.txt

          More work on the wind parking area
          A tweek for the NTP time to only update if withing 20min of RTC except on startup (first NTP update) Start of being able to select a clock source/methodology.
+         Fix issue with night power down & timezones.
+Add new OLED indicator for when actively powered down.